emu-russia/pureikyubu/testing/gekko_bench/Readme.md

 ```

 `BENCH` overrides the scratch directory (`/tmp/pkbench` by default), `OPT`
+overrides the compiler flags.
+It is also how a 32-bit harness is built: the script
+always compiles both recompiler modules and the preprocessor picks the host one, so
+`OPT="-O2 -m32"` (with the 32-bit multilib development files installed) builds the
+32-bit one.

-overrides the compiler flags. `OPT` is how the host-ABI regression build is
+`OPT` is how the host-ABI regression build is selected:
-selected:

 ```bash
 OPT="-O2 -DGEKKO_JIT_TEST_WIN64_SHADOW" bash build.sh